-In my opinion if you have conducted thorough research and found a niche with a high sales volume and low competition (click to see my post on how I conduct research) you are already 80% of the way there to selling a t-shirt, you now just need the correct keywords to sprinkle on the top.
+In my opinion, if you have conducted thorough research and found a niche with a high sales volume and low competition (click to see my post on how I perform research) you are already 80% of the way there to selling a t-shirt, you now just need the correct keywords to sprinkle on the top.

-- How do I find keywords to add into my listings?
+- How do I find keywords to add to my listings?

 If you make sure you have included similar keywords from the best sellers in your niche you know your listing will be discoverable because how else are the best sellers being found?
 Another thing I like to do is run keywords through a thesaurus to include further variations of the same word people might be searching for.
 For example a keyword I may choose to use is “flowers”.
 Once I search the word “flowers” through a thesaurus it generates me with the following”

 If I can include a couple of the above into my listing, I will now appear in the search results if someone searches the following “awesome plant t-shirt for women” which I would not have previously.